Have you been cleaning your plant leaves with olive oil?

 So, if you use it on the leaves, it will surely bring a much-desired shine to them.

-Having said that, it’s always better to use such ingredients in smaller quantities, as they might burn some of the leaves if used vigorously.
+Having said that, using such ingredients in smaller quantities is always better, as they might burn some of the leaves if used vigorously.

-So, be careful while using any oils to bring shine to the leaves.
+So, be careful when using oils to bring shine to the leaves.